mikeizbicki/cmc-csci145-math166/topic02_LearningFromData_LearningProblem/README.md

 1. I am open to having a dedicated office hours this Friday for midterm prep.

     To get this: I need someone to post a github issue, and at least 3 other students to confirm on github that they would attend.

+**Monday 2024-09-23:**

+1. I am open to offering extra exam-prep office hours tomorrow (Tuesday) from 11am-12pm.

+    For me to do this, I need a github issue posted asking for it and at least 3 other students replaying that they will attend.

+1. Don't forget to practice on the whiteboad!

+1. We will go at a "slow" pace today, since everyone is preoccupied with pagerank/exam stuff.

+1. I will draw on blank pages not part of the notes.